 General techniques:

-- Measuring how much is consumed and where - Process monitoring and automatic control systems for flow control, filling volumes, - temperatures, and timings - Insulating pipes, valves, and flanges - Frequency-controlled electric motors and pumps - Closed design of machines to reduce evaporation losses - Reuse of water and liquids in batch processes - Combining multiple wet treatments into one process - Heat recovery, e.g., from washing, steam condensate, exhaust air from processes, - exhaust gases from combustion - Solar thermal panels, solar photovoltaic panels, or a heat recovery system for used hot water, installed within the operation, and generating energy amounting to minimum 10% of what the process requires
+• Measuring how much is consumed and where

+• Process monitoring and automatic control systems for flow control, filling volumes,

+temperatures, and timings

+• Insulating pipes, valves, and flanges

+• Frequency-controlled electric motors and pumps

+• Closed design of machines to reduce evaporation losses

+• Reuse of water and liquids in batch processes

+• Combining multiple wet treatments into one process

+• Heat recovery, e.g., from washing, steam condensate, exhaust air from processes, exhaust gases from combustion

+• Solar thermal panels, solar photovoltaic panels, or a heat recovery system for used ho

+water, installed within the operation, and generating energy amounting to minimum 10 of what the process requires

+Washin g and rinsing:

-Washing and rinsing: Using cooling water as process water Replacing overflow tanks with drainage/inlet tanks Using "intelligent" rinsing technologies with water flow control and counter flow Installing a heat exchanger Drying and curing using stretchers: Optimising air circulation Insulating the premises Installing effective burner systems Installing heat recovery systems \bowtie Overview as described in the requirement. \bowtie The applicant must compile and submit reports from energy management systems for the individual dyeing, printing, and finishing facilities.
-ISO 50001 or equivalent systems for energy management or management of CO 2 emissions are accepted as documentation of the energy management system. \bowtie The applicant must compile and submit measurements of water consumption for the individual dyeing, printing, and finishing facilities. \bowtie The applicant must submit an overview of the dyeing, printing, and finishing facilities, stating the production volume per day for each process facilities, stating the production volume per day for each process.
-For each implementation of a BAT technique or process using solar energy produced in-house, the applicant must submit images of the facility, technical descriptions of the individual technologies and assessments of the energy/water savings achieved, along with a statement of the process and operation in which the technology has been implemented.
+• Using cooling water as process water

+• Replacing overflow tanks with drainage/inlet tanks

+• Using "intelligent" rinsing technologies with water flow control and counter flow

+• Installing a heat exchanger

+Drying a and curing using stretchers:

+• Optimising air circulation

+• Insulating the premises

+• Installing effective burner systems

+• Installing heat recovery systems

+Overvie ew as described in the requirement.

+olicant must compile and submit reports from energy management sys

+- documentation of the energy management system.
+The applicant must compile and submit measurements of water consumption for the individual dyeing, printing, and finishing facilities. - The applicant must submit an overview of the dyeing, printing, and finishing facilities, stating the production volume per day for each process. - For each implementation of a BAT technique or process using solar energy produced in-house, the applicant must submit images of the facility, technical descriptions of the individual technologies and assessments of the energy/water savings achieved, along with a statement of the process and operation in which the technology has been implemented.